SpencerKenison/AirfoilTempVarNek5000/README.md

 | `mesh##.re2` | Nek5000 geometry/mesh files.
 The `##` is interpreted by the run script to be the Angle of Attack (\alpha) in degrees. |
 | `plot_data_summary.py` | **Post-processing script.** Reads the extracted drag/lift CSV files from the `results/` directory and generates summary plots. |

+## Workflow

-## WorkflowFollow these steps to generate and run the test matrix, and then visualize the results:
+Follow these steps to generate and run the test matrix, and then visualize the results:

 ### 1. Generate the Test MatrixThe `gen_test_mat.sh` script generates the list of cases to run.